Mine and Engineering Surveying

 This fee is a guide only.
 It may vary depending on the units you choose and do not include incidental fees (such as lab coats or art supplies) or the cost of your textbooks - visit other fees and charges for more information.
 For more information on fees and to determine your eligibility for HECS-HELP or FEE-HELP, please visit fee basics or the Study Assist website

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-This course meets the education requirements of the Western Australian Department of Industry and Resources for certification as an underground or open-pit mine supervisor or as an open-cut mine manager.
+This course meets the education requirements of the Department of Mines, Industry Regulation and Safety for certification as an underground or open-pit mine supervisor or as an open-cut mine manager.
 The course is also recognised by the Australasian Institute of Mining and Metallurgy.
 You may also meet the educational requirements for the quarry manager’s certificate of competency.

 This course can help you become a:

 - Surveying Technician